 Nancy graduated from Garnett High School in 1962.
 Nancy attended Baker University and graduated from Emporia State University in 1966 with a Bachelor of Science in Education, and in 1981 with a Masters of Curriculum and Instruction.
 Nancy has been married to Rick Horn for 54 years.
 They are the parent to two great sons, Bill of Lyndon and Matt and wife Chrissy of Paola.
-Nancy is a very proud grandma to four grandchildren.
-Brilee Horn and her figure Matt Rodman, and G four grandchildren, Brilee Horn and her fiancé Matt Rodman, and Gunner Horn and his wife Emily, all who live in Osage City, and Wesley and Ethan Horn.
+Nancy is a very proud grandma to four grandchildren, Brilee Rodman and her husband Matt, and Gunner Horn and his wife Emily, all who live in Osage City, and Wesley and Ethan Horn who live in Paola; and a 6 month old great granddaughter, Paisley Grace Horn, who lives in Osage City.